SamIvanov7/hillel_05_2022_support/README.md

 #### /hillel_05_2022_support/.gitignore
  - GitHub ignore file

+#### /.pre-commit-config.yaml
+ - describes installed repositories and hooks

+#### /.pyproject.toml
+ - config file which is used for isort & black for normal working without conflicts

 #### migration/
 - referred to here as “migration files”.
 These files are actually normal Python files with an agreed-upon object layout, written in a declarative style.
 What Django looks for when it loads a migration file (as a Python module) is a subclass of django.db.migrations.Migration called Migration.
 It then inspects this object for four attributes, only two of which are used most of the time: